What is Recruitment Marketing? - Complete Guide

+Well, there are different ways of sourcing candidates.
 Here are some of the steps recruiters and HR professionals can implement for candidate sourcing.

 As you begin the candidate sourcing process, consider various job boards and social media platforms to market open jobs and search for the perfect candidate.